 Why another Data Science Education blog?

 This is an exciting time to be teaching students how to extract meaning from data.
 Amidst the flood of information available in almost all domains there have been a flourishing of powerful, open-source tools to help with the process.
 For instructors, the many changes can be hard to keep up with.
-In this blog, we’re hoping to create a roadmap for faculty development that will ease the learning curve and help busy people incorporate new tools and approaches into their teaching.
+In this blog, we were hoping to create a roadmap for faculty development that will ease the learning curve and help busy people incorporate new tools and approaches into their teaching.

 There is definitely an art to googling well that not everyone (including the three of us) can master.
 The data science field is also moving quickly, so answers from useful sites such as StackOverflow may be quickly out of date.
 Our ambition is that by reading the short overview entries, a variety of instructors will take the opportunity to learn more about the exciting developments in data science and statistics.

-What topics will the blog cover?
+What topics does the blog cover?

 - data ingestation, data technologies, and data wrangling